BlueberryMC/MagmaCube/CONTRIBUTING.md

 ## How to rebuild patches (Saving patches)
 - Every single commit is a single patch file.
 - Commit files before rebuilding patches.
 - Just do `./magma rebuild`.
-This does not modify project, it only modifies the Minecraft-Patches directory.
+This does not modify project, it only modifies the patches directory.